Batman: Arkham Knight: Release

 In February 2015, it was revealed that Arkham Knight had received a "Mature" rating from the ESRB, rather than the "Teen" ratings previous installments in the franchise held.
 Sefton Hill and the Rocksteady team were caught off guard by the rating; Hill explained that they did not create the game with a specific rating in mind, but that "It's unavoidable that some bad stuff is going to happen.
 But that doesn't mean we changed our approach.
 We're not including gratuitous blood or swearing.
 We want to deliver a true end with no compromises, and it takes us to some dark places."
 Although he did not elaborate which content in particular triggered the "M" rating, Hill did note that a "ratings analysis" by Warner Bros. indicated that the content of certain "key" scenes in the game could affect its rating.
-The team decided to maintain the offending content so that it would not "jeopardize" their vision for the game and its thematics.
+After careful deliberation, the team ultimately decided to maintain the offending content, so that it would not "jeopardize" their vision for the game and its thematics.
 In an in-depth explanation of the game's content, the ESRB revealed the existence of scenes where players can "shoot unarmed characters and a hostage", and torture scenes taking place on a "bloody operating table" as well as using a vehicle's wheel.

 Free updates to the game were released to provide fixes and updates to the game, some based on community feedback.
 These included a Big Head mode, which makes all characters in the game have disproportionate heads; a photo mode, which allows players to edit photos taken during gameplay; the ability to use the original voice cast, with localized subtitles; and updates to the game's AR challenges.
 These included the ability to select all playable characters from the game and its downloadable content (DLC) to be used in all combat and predator challenge maps.
 Previously, each map had predefined character selection; the addition of a harder difficulty setting on combat challenges; more round-based challenges as well as interior map locations; and the removal of the blue wall around the challenges, which players found distracting.